-The only material change in best estimate assumption was the adoption of the CMI 2017 future mortality improvements model.
+Material changes to the best estimate assumptions in the year were the adoption of the CMI 2018 model and an update to expense assumptions to reflect an intercompany charging agreement within the Groups.
 Section E.2 details the movement in SII surplus over the period.